WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 What Is WordPress Media Library?

-The WordPress Media Library is a directory that catalogs all media files uploaded to your site in one place.
+WordPress Media Library is a directory that catalogs all media files uploaded to your site in one place.

-Access the WordPress Media Library by clicking Media on the WordPress admin dashboard.
+You can access WordPress Media Library by clicking Media on the WordPress admin dashboard.

 Upon accessing the Media Library page, you will see some options to browse files easily.